-Democrats Appeal For GOP Help To Convict ‘Corrupt’ Trump
+Democrats appeal for GOP help to convict ‘corrupt’ Trump

 “There’s a lot of things I’d like to rebut,” said Trump lawyer Jay Sekulow at the Capitol, “and we will rebut.”

-Then there will be 16 hours for senators, who must sit quietly at their desks, no speeches or cellphones, to ask written question, and another four hours for deliberations.
+Then there will be 16 hours for senators, who must sit quietly at their desks, no speeches or cellphones, to ask written questions, and another four hours for deliberations.

 The impeachment trial is set against the backdrop of the 2020 election.
 All four senators who are Democratic presidential candidates are off the campaign trail, seated as jurors.